RasoulNik/DEM/README.md

 ## Future Work
 Integration of off-chain AI agent execution using the Zero-Knowledge Machine Learning (ZK-ML) stack to fortify security and reduce blockchain computational demands.
+## How to Cite
+If you find this work useful for your research, please consider citing:

+@misc{nikbakht2023decentralized,
+title={Decentralized Energy Marketplace via NFTs and AI-based Agents}, author={Rasoul Nikbakht and Farhana Javed and Farhad Rezazadeh and Nikolaos Bartzoudis and Josep Mangues-Bafalluy}, year={2023}, eprint={2311.10406}, archivePrefix={arXiv}, primaryClass={cs.NI}
+}

 ## Contributions
 This work is a collaborative effort of researchers at the Centre Tecnològic Telecomunicacions Catalunya (CTTC/CERCA).